 Development of the state water plan is central to the mission of the TWDB.
 Based on 16 regional water plans, the plan addresses the needs of all water user groups in the state – municipal, irrigation, manufacturing, livestock, mining, and steam-electric power – during a repeat of the drought of record that the state suffered in the 1950s.
 At the end of each five-year regional water planning cycle, agency staff compiles information from the approved regional water plans and other sources to develop the state water plan, which is presented to TWDB's governing Board for adoption.
 The final adopted plan is then submitted to the Governor, Lieutenant Governor, and the Texas Legislature.

-The 2017 State Water Plan is the tenth state water plan and the fourth plan based on the regional water planning process.
-In addition to incorporating the regional water plans, the state water plan serves as a guide to state water policy and includes legislative recommendations that the Board believes are needed and desirable to facilitate voluntary water transfers.
-The plan also identifies river and stream segments of unique ecological value and sites of unique value for the construction of reservoirs that the Board recommends for protection.
+The 2022 State Water Plan is the eleventh state water plan and the fifth plan based on the regional water planning process.
+In addition to incorporating the regional water plans, the state water plan serves as a guide to state water policy and identifies river and stream segments of unique ecological value and sites of unique value for the construction of reservoirs that the Board recommends for protection.

-For questions about State Water Plan, please contact Matt Nelson
+For questions about the State Water Plan, please contact Temple McKinnon